History of AEK Athens F.C.: 1992–93 season

 In the summer of 1992, the new owners of the club, Melssanidis-Karras, started their tenure by helping the club recover financially and supporting Bajević.
 However, their term began with difficulties since Daniel Batista had already signed for Olympiacos, while Giorgos Savvidis also departed.
-On the other hand, they signed Zoran Slišković, Georgios Agorogiannis, Tasos Mitropoulos, and Ilias Atmatsidis, while in December Vasilios Tsiartas and Charis Kopitsis also arrived.
+The club signed Zoran Slišković, Georgios Agorogiannis, Tasos Mitropoulos, and Ilias Atmatsidis, while in December Vasilios Tsiartas and Charis Kopitsis also arrived.

 In the first round of the newly-formed, UEFA Champions League, AEK eliminated APOEL on away goals and in the second round they faced PSV Eindhoven and despite the 1–0 win at home, they were eliminated by losing 3–0 in the rematch.
 AEK won the title for the second consecutive season with a 1-point difference from Panathinaikos.
 Dimitriadis emerged again top scorer as the league's top with 33 goals, winning the European Silver Shoe.